 Conclusion

 The symbols of Athena—the owl, the aegis, the helmet, the spear, and the olive tree—offer a profound glimpse into the multifaceted nature of this revered Greek goddess.
-Each symbol encapsulates her key attributes: wisdom, divine protection, strategic warfare, and advocacy for peace and prosperity.
+Still, each symbol encapsulates her key attributes: wisdom, divine protection, strategic warfare, and advocacy for peace and prosperity.
 These symbols not only defined her role in ancient Greek mythology but also continue to resonate in contemporary society, inspiring modern interpretations and applications.